 Online (Zoom)

-This two-hour course will expand on Modes for Beginners and explore more advanced techniques such as:
+This course will expand on Modes for Beginners and explore more advanced techniques such as:

 Attendees should have completed the Modes for Beginners course or have equivalent experience of navigating, searching, editing and creating Modes records.